Hermes335/Portfolio-Amolong/README.md

-# Modern Portfolio Website
+# Herald Kent Amolong - Portfolio Website

-A clean, modern, and responsive portfolio website built with HTML5, CSS3, and JavaScript.
-Features beautiful animations, smooth scrolling, and a professional design.
+Hi, I'm Herald Kent Amolong, a passionate Computer Science student learning web development and programming.
+This is my personal portfolio website showcasing my journey as I build projects and develop my skills in technology.
+Built with HTML5, CSS3, and JavaScript with beautiful animations and responsive design.

 ## 🌟 Features